 Let me give you some real life example of these two types of decision-making environments:

 Imagine that you are about to open a shop or a new branch of your business in a new location and there’s no information about that location online, or in nearby registries.
 You are the decision-maker, and so far you’ve only heard rumors that it’s a high potential location.

 a) Do you decide for opening that branch without prospecting it or not?
 Will it bring good revenue?
 (If you do it right away, there’s a lot of uncertainty here and your decision is likely to backfire)

-b) You send someone to prospect the area, and gather as much information as possible.
-After that, it comes to light that there are logistic challenges, due to road access, in the raining season, goods deliveries cost higher.
+b) You send someone to prospect the area and gather as much information as possible.
+After that, it comes to light that there are logistic challenges, due to road access, in the rainy season, goods deliveries cost higher.
 (If you decide to go ahead, at least now you know what Risk you need to mitigate and you’re better equipped to deal with it and succeed)

 In addition to many other variables that decision-making needs to consider, one of the most important ones is called the ‘environment’ in which a decision is made.

 Throughout the article, we’ve gone through three different types of decision-making environments and how to deal with them if you ever face them in your life.
 Each one of them has different levels of complexities and come with their own set of features.

 Lastly, we also compared the environments to each other and, upon enough investigation, found out that uncertain decision-making environments are the hardest to deal with and undoubtedly are the riskiest ones to make decisions in.